-- CNL -30 through CNL +30: - Social Media: Boost all traditional media coverage on social media platforms, with the goal of driving traffic to the Program's dedicated website.
-In concert with the Municipality's communication leads, develop a campaign of planned tweets and Facebook posts, timed to coincide with important milestones in order to keep ratepayers informed, particularly those that may not interact with traditional media on a regular basis.
+- CNL -30 through CNL +30: - Social Media: The Program will boost all traditional media coverage on social media platforms, with the goal of driving traffic to the Program's dedicated website.
+In concert with the Municipality's communication leads, develop a campaign of numerous planned tweets and Facebook posts, timed to coincide with important milestones in order to keep ratepayers informed, particularly those that may not interact with traditional media on a regular basis.
 Draft content and graphics to accompany the posts, to be posted by Municipality staff.